How do you handle confidentiality at Kaizen Academy?

 At Kaizen Academy, our highly specialized treatment environment allows and supports students to be able to fully disclose, some for the first time in years, the extent of their behaviors without fear of shocking their therapists or being ostracized by their peers.
 They can discuss their problems without judgment, guilt, secrecy or shame at our Provo residential treatment center.
 This is not the case in other non-specific residential treatment programs, where students are often ostracized and frequently expelled once they disclose their sexual history.
 When a student does not feel safe he will not divulge the extent of his behaviors nor will he participate fully any therapeutic interventions.

 Family therapy will begin when your child completes his first week at Kaizen Academy.

 Your child’s therapist will contact you to discuss format, people involved and content of calls as it varies with each family dynamic.
-Your child and therapist will call you to discuss progress and work through issues as needed.
+There will be a scheduled session weekly to help and support the system to heal.

 Many of the families we work with have expressed frustration about previous treatment programs that have been unsuccessful in helping their son.

 And it is concerning when your child has been asked to leave because of their behaviors and choices.
 Some programs help in certain areas, however, are unable or unwilling to work with his sexual issues.
 Kaizen Academy specializes in helping students with sexual behavioral problems.